Doomsdayrs/javacord-ktx/README.md

 # Use Cases

 ## EmbedBuilder DSL

-There are lots of variables you can use, but that takes time so just check this out
+There are lots of variables you can use, but that takes time so just check this out.
+The DSL does __not__ cover any functions that require more then 2 parameters currently.
+So you can just call the functions inside the block

 ```kotlin
 embedBuilder {
 		title = "Blah"